Codewallahh/Secure-and-Automated-Deployment-for-a-3-Tier-Web-Application/README.md

 # Mrikal-CICD-Assignemnt

-This repository contains a GitHub Actions workflow that builds Docker images, pushes them to Docker Hub, and then deploys them to an EC2 instances.
+This repository contains a GitHub Actions workflow that builds Docker images, pushes them to Docker Hub, and then deploys them to an EC2 instance.

 ## Workflow Overview
 The workflow includes two main steps: